pulumi/terraform-provider-aws/website/docs/r/sagemaker_endpoint_configuration.html.markdown

 * `accelerator_type` (Optional) - The size of the Elastic Inference (EI) instance to use for the production variant.
 * `initial_variant_weight` (Optional) - Determines initial traffic distribution among all of the models that you specify in the endpoint configuration.
 If unspecified, it defaults to `1.0`.
 * `model_name` - (Required) The name of the model to use.
 * `variant_name` - (Optional) The name of the variant.
-If omitted, Terraform will assign a random, unique name.
+If omitted, this provider will assign a random, unique name.
 * `serverless_config` - (Optional) Specifies configuration for how an endpoint performs asynchronous inference.

 #### serverless_config